BFMarks/snapdiet/README.md

 ------

-This is Food Recognition App I built with TensorFlow model in a Swift app.
+This is Food Recognition App I built with a TensorFlow model in a Swift iOS app.
 Basic tutorial included but happy to add more if there are enough requested!

 ## Live DEMO